aws-samples/config-resource-compliance-dashboard/README.md

    - `Dashboard account ID` Insert again the number of the AWS account where you are currently logged in.
 It is important to repeat the same value as `Log Archive account ID` for the CloudFormation template to deploy the resources for this deployment
    - `Dashboard bucket` Insert again the name of the Amazon S3 bucket that collects AWS Config data.
 It is important to repeat the same value as `Log Archive bucket` for the CloudFormation template to deploy the resources for this deployment
    - `Configure S3 event notification` Whenever a new AWS Config file is delivered to the Log Archive bucket, a lambda function must be called to create the corresponding partition on Amazon Athena.
 This leverages S3 event notifications which is configured by this template if you select `yes` here.
 There may be cases in which AWS customers already have configured event notifications on the Log Archive bucket; in this case select `no` and then you'll have to manually configure this part (more details below)
-     - TODO `yes` must be with assuming the role, but this is needed only because of the automation!!!!! if done manually, you can contfigure the trigger without changing the log archive bucket policy
    - `Configure cross-account replication` Leave it at the default value.
 This parameter is ignored in this deployment mode
    - **Leave every other parameter to its default value**
 1. Run the template.